Neoyanghc/Neoyanghc.github.io/_includes/about/en.md

 > "stay hungry,stay foolish"

 hello, everyone.
-Welcome to my blogs, I'am jack, a college student in Beijing.
+Welcome to my blogs, I'am neo, a PHD candidate in Shanghai.

 Althought I am a small gear in this huge world, l want to have my own sky. my own family and my sweet wife and a branch of children